Primary Service: Unicast Peering

 32-bit Autonomous Systems

-Generating IPv6 addresses for 32-bit ASNs is very similar, the structure is:
+Generating IPv6 addresses for 32-bit Autonomous System Numbers is very similar.
+The structure is:

 - This is the upper part or high 16 bits of the AS number.